By Power of PositivityPublished on May 26, 2020Last modified October 19, 2021

 4 – Assume the best about one another

-Assuming the best about your partner means you aren’t believing that they’re being unfaithful, lying to you, or out to get you.
-It means you trust them and their choices, and you don’t feel superior to them.
+Assuming the best about your partner means you don’t believe they’re being unfaithful, lying to you, or out to get you.
+It means you trust them and their choices and don’t feel superior to them.
 This attitude can weaken your relationship.
 Your partner will feel they can’t do anything without being questioned and mistrusted.
 Strong couples have mutual trust for one another without jealousy or accusations about intentions.

 5 – Laugh together

 Strong couples know how to laugh together.
 They aren’t worried about how the other person will take a joke or loving “put down.”
 They deliver their humor with kindness, not being mean spirited.
-They don’t take themselves too seriously so they can’t laugh at themselves.
-Like the old proverb says, “Laughter is good medicine,” one study revealed that laughter makes you healthier and helps fight stress.
+They’ll never take themselves too seriously and can laugh at themselves.
+Like the old proverb, “Laughter is good medicine,” one study revealed that laughter makes you healthier and helps fight stress.
 A strong couple knows how to use laughing to enhance their relationship and make it more fun.

 6 – Emotional support